When Does Car Insurance Cover Theft?

 SHOULD YOU FILE A THEFT CLAIM?

 If your car is stolen, file the claim.
-What your car is worth on the market is almost always much more than your deductible.
+Market value almost always exceeds your deductible by a significant margin.

-For smaller damage, the math is different.
-A $700 catalytic converter claim with a $500 deductible puts $200 in your pocket before rate increases.
-If your insurer raises your rate $150 a year at renewal, you're worse off having filed.
-Before you submit any claim for minor damage, call your insurer and ask whether it will raise your rate.
-Most will tell you upfront.
+For smaller damage, the math works differently.
+A $700 catalytic converter claim with a $500 deductible nets $200 before rate increases.
+If your insurer raises your rate by $150 a year at renewal, filing costs you money.
+Before submitting a claim for minor damage, call your insurer and ask whether it will raise your rate.
+Most will answer directly.

 Theft claims require a police report before your insurer will process anything.
 File the report immediately.
-Waiting reduces your chances of recovery and can complicate your claim.
+Delays reduce your chances of recovery and can complicate your claim.
 Here's the claims process from report to payout.

 1. 1